Sure-And-Sure-To | Commonly Confused Words

 etymology

-• Sure to indicates a strong likelihood or certainty about a future event or action.
+• Sure to implies certainty about a future event or outcome.

 © 2025 Lithium Lab Pte Ltd